 Also make sure your tween is getting enough sleep, as it impacts their mood.
 Many kids are chronically sleep deprived, especially when they have electronic devices in their rooms at night.
 Stash tablets and cellphones outside your kid’s room until morning, and set regular bedtimes—even if tweens protest, “But I’m not a little kid!”

-How to talk with your tween about secrets When should there be consequences for tween tantrums?
+When should there be consequences for tween tantrums?
 Vaters encourages parents to look at the big picture before doling out punishments and to consider whether the child is tired or under pressure at school or home.
 As adults, we sometimes need to cut tweens some slack if they get thrown off-kilter.

 That said, sometimes a consequence, such as losing screen time or other privileges, is required.
 “No matter what tweens are going through, disrespect shouldn’t be tolerated,” Vaters says.
 She encourages parents to resist debating or yelling back, and instead set aside time to discuss the situation, when their kid is calm.
 “If you start a conversation in the heat of the moment, often feelings escalate and preteens shut down, limiting the chances of a positive outcome.”